 Personal data types

-The following data types are considered sensitive and are masked from display:
+The following data types are considered confidential and are masked from display:

 - Requests attributes that are marked as confidential.